mamorneau/node-red-contrib-odbcmj/README.md

 `node-red-contrib-odbcmj` provides two nodes:

-* **`ODBC CONFIG`**: A configuration node for defining your connection string and managing your connections parameters
+* **`odbc config`**: A configuration node for defining your connection string and managing your connection parameters

-* **`odbcmj`**: A node for running queries with or without parameters passed using Mustache syntax
+* **`odbc`**: A node for running queries with or without parameters passed using Mustache syntax or using a parameter array.

-### `ODBC CONFIG`
+### `odbc config`

-A configuration node that manages connections in an `odbc.Pool` object.
+A configuration node that manages connections in an `odbc.pool` object.
 [Can take any configuration property recognized by `odbc.pool()`](https://www.npmjs.com/package/odbc#constructor-odbcpoolconnectionstring).
-The connection pool will initialize the first time a `odbcmj` node or `ODBC CONFIG` node runs.
+The connection pool will initialize the first time an `odbc` node receives an input message.

 #### Properties

 * (**required**) **`connectionString`**: <`string`>

-  An ODBC connection string that defines your DSN and/or connection string options
+  An ODBC connection string that defines your DSN and/or connection string options.
+Check your ODBC driver documentation for more information about valid connection strings.

   Example:
   ```